What is grey literature? [with examples]

 Where can you search for grey literature?

-It can be difficult to develop a systematic approach to finding grey literature for academic purposes.
+Developing a systematic approach to finding grey literature for academic purposes can be difficult.
 Unlike scholarly journals that are often available in electronic formats, grey literature databases will be all over the map in terms of formats and accessibility.

-You should prepare any search terms you're going to use, identify the ones that are most applicable, and record the sources as you search.
+You should prepare any search terms you will use, identify the most applicable ones, and record the sources as you search.
 If you have a research question, use it to guide where you look for the sources you're going to search.

 There are also many grey literature databases that specialize in cataloging grey literature: